+PUBLIC CACCESS?

-PUBLIC A ACCESS?
-YES
+NO YES

-Home Address NO TES
+Home Address

 Home Telephone Number

-Social Security Number

 Emergency Contact Information

 Information that reveals whether you have family members

-Employee Signature Date

-mployee's Name - Printed

 Bullying Report Form

 Note to Person Reporting: This form will be confidentially maintained in accordance with the Family Educational Rights and Privacy Act ("FERPA"), and generally will not be shared with anyone except those working to investigate or respond to the report.
 You ARE NOT required to provide your name when completing this form.